-My wife Briggs would still be alive if not for all the harm that was done to her in the course of her treatment.
-We had begun turning around her cancer when I lost her to medical errors in what was meant to be a short emergency hospital stay.
+My wife Briggs would still be alive if not for all the harm that was done to her during her treatment.
+We'd begun turning around her cancer ourselves when I lost her to medical errors in what was meant to be a short emergency hospital stay.

 I wrote a book about her cancer journey, "Briggs: Love, Cancer, and the Medical Profession".
-A sister petition to this one, the Petition for Briggs for Cancer Immunotherapy for All, has been signed by 30 stars, legends, eminent professors, and a founder of Stand Up to Cancer.
 A recent study in the British Medical Journal confirmed one of my chapter titles, that medical errors are still the third leading cause of death in the U.S.

 A retired nurse wrote in a review of the book, "We need this type of information long before something happens because in the throes of it one becomes so drained they cannot decide which way to go!!"
-A doctor calls it "a major eye opener."
-He messaged me separately to say it's overturned his approach to medicine, and told me of saving a boy's life by intervening with a colleague.
+A doctor called it "a major eye opener," messaging me separately to say it's overturned his approach and telling me about saving a boy's life by intervening with a colleague.

 I quote a Harvard professor's estimate that between 90 and 99 percent of side effects go unreported.
 The FDA relies on those reports to determine the ongoing safety of a drug once it's on the market.
 The side effects of an anti-anemia drug Briggs was given just one time put her in the hospital for 30 days.
 I later found there'd been a Congressional hearing on the safety of it.
 Briggs had almost died even after the paramedics came.

-I cite a study co-funded by the National Institutes of Health and led by a team at the University of California, San Francisco.
-Depending on the facility, it found that CT scans can deliver up to 13 times their already-high base radiation.
+I cite a study co-funded by the National Institutes of Health and the National Cancer Institute, led by the University of California, San Francisco.
+Depending on the facility, it found that CT scans can deliver a massive 13 times their already-high base radiation.

 There are dozens more examples in the book.
 Another reader wrote, "My own experience, and the unflinching witness of Paul Sanderson's enraging, moving, generous tribute to his wife, communicate that damage comes far more easily than healing when principles and intentions become distorted…So, read this book as a warning, as an opportunity, as a privilege."